spectrasecure/arise/README.md

 ### Documentation Tasks
 - Scrub personal site details out and create a real template website that is better for showcasing the program
+- Clean up code comments so that they all use a standardised format in each function
 - Add a license file
+    - Add licensing documentation for logo fonts.
+Both are CC-BY-SA so should be pretty simple, but I want to make a readme for attribution nonetheless
 - Write a real readme to showcase this project

 ### Optimisations